The Abomination of Heinz Carbonara

 Finely grate the cheese and whisk it with the eggs until completely homogenous.
 Add a little pepper and set aside.

-Bring a pan of salted water to the boil, add the spaghetti, and cook until al dente.
+Bring a pan of salted water to a boil, add the spaghetti, and cook until al dente.

 When the spaghetti is cooked to your liking, drain it, allow the noodles to cool for about a minute, and then stir through the sauce.

-Serve immediately with the crispy pork and a little extra pepper and grated cheese for good measure.
+Serve immediately with crispy pork, a little extra pepper, and grated cheese for good measure.

 Close-up of homemade carbonara